mettre tag

 This reduced rate VAT only applies to homes completed more than two years ago, whether they are occupied by the owner or rented as a primary residence.

-• Installation of high-performance exterior carpentry (double or triple glazing).
+• High-performance exterior joinery (double or triple glazing)

-• Installation or replacement of a more economical heating system (condensing boiler, heat pump, wood stove, etc.).
+• Installing or replacing a more efficient heating system (condensing boiler, heat pump, wood stove, etc.)

 NOTE

-The reduced VAT rate of 5.5% applies only if the work and equipment are supplied and installed by a professional.
-Purchasing materials alone, without installation, remains subject to the 20% rate.
+The 5.5 % VAT rate applies only when equipment is supplied and installed by a professional.
+Materials purchased without installation remain subject to 20 %.

 Renovating a house classified or located in a Remarkable Heritage Site gives access to a subsidy or to attractive tax advantages:

-• Malraux law : up to 30% tax reduction on the amount of work (capped at €400,000 over 4 years), in exchange for renting the property for 9 years.
+• Malraux Law: up to 3 0% income-tax reduction on works (capped at €400,000 over 4 years) in exchange for renting the property for 9 years.

-• Historic Monuments Act : tax deduction of 100% of renovation expenses from your income, with no ceiling, provided you keep the property for at least 15 years.
+• Monuments Historiques scheme: 100 % tax deduction of renovation expenses from your income, with no cap, provided you keep the property for at least 15 years.

 Answer a few questions and receive a personalized estimate for your real estate project

-I recommend the Maison Kyka experience 100%!
-No mental load because they manage absolutely everything and the team is receptive to needs and requests, so it makes the whole process very fluid.
-A big thank you Maison Kyka!
+I recommend the Maison Kyka experience 100 %!
+Zero mental load—they handle absolutely everything, and the team is highly receptive to needs and requests, which makes the whole process very smooth.
+A big thank-you to Maison Kyka!

 Perrine Jouve